Posted On: April 1, 2020

 COVID-19 has been declared as a Public Health Emergency on 30th January 2020.

 In the last few months, this new kind of virus showed up and created a havoc terror around the world.
 It was first reported in the WHO Country Office in the city of Wuhan, China, as a new kind of pneumonia.
 Every day, we are studying the growing number of infected people.
 COVID-19 is caused by a virus called Novel Corona Virus.
 It is highly contagious and can easily infect people through direct as well as indirect contact.
 And the scary part is that there is no vaccination available that can avert this disease.

 The symptoms are prevalent like

 - Difficulty in breathing

 However, some may also experience body pain, sore throat, runny nose, nose congestion, as well as diarrhea.

 What is Corona?
 How Bad Is It?

-Honestly, we are not yet sure about the disease – we don’t have a vaccine; so, it is a matter of concern.
+Honestly, we are not yet sure about the disease – we don’t have a vaccine; however, every nation is working hard for it.
+Kindly, do not mistake this Corona with the regular cold and flu.
 It is terrible and can be dangerous if we don’t take proper precautions and care for ourselves.

 In this short time, it is seen that around 80% of the Corona affected cases recover well without any severe complications.
 Nevertheless, we can’t ignore the fact that one out of six people diagnosed with Corona develops some severe health complications like breathlessness.
 This infection can get severe and cause pneumonia, which can only be treated at high-level medical facilities like the State or District Hospitals.
 In such severe cases, it may also cause death.
 We all know how the infected number of people is steadily increasing with every passing day and how serious it is getting.